Ignacio Saiz, Executive Director

 Allison Corkery joined CESR in 2011.
 Prior to this she was the recipient of the 2010‐2011 David W. Leebron Human Rights Fellowship from Columbia Law School; under the auspices of which she collaborated with CESR and the Kenya National Commission for Human Rights on a project to enhance the capacity of national human rights institutions to monitor ESC rights.
 In previous positions she has worked with the Australian Human Rights Commission in Sydney and the National Institutions Unit of the Office of the High Commissioner for Human Rights in Geneva.
 Allison holds an LL.M. from Columbia University Law School and a B.A./LL.B. from the University of New South Wales.

-Kate Donald, Director, Human Rights in Development Program
+Kate Donald, Director, Human Rights in Sustainable Development Program

 Kate Donald joined CESR in 2014.
 Previously, Kate worked as Adviser to the UN Special Rapporteur on Extreme Poverty and Human Rights (Magdalena Sepúlveda), examining the impact of public policies and development initiatives on the rights of people living in poverty.
 In particular, she worked on issues including unpaid care work, social protection policies, fiscal policies and access to justice.
 Kate has also held positions at the Office of the High Commissioner for Human Rights and the International Council on Human Rights Policy, and has been a consultant for the United Nations and the Gender & Development Network.
 Kate holds a Masters in Human Rights from the London School of Economics and a Bachelors in History from Oxford University.